 The MBC process generated a Regional Strategy for Biodiversity which is supported by three regional programs of the Central American Commission for Environment and Development.
 These are focused on protected areas management, connectivity, and biodiversity monitoring.

-the MBC began with a focus on 10 trans-boundary, bi - or multinational biodiversity corridors within the regional framework.
+In 2006, the second phase of implementation of the MBC began with a focus on 10 trans-boundary, bi - or multinational biodiversity corridors within the regional framework.